Llangybi nr. Caerleon / Llangibby

 Object Type: Baptismal Font1

-Church/Chapel: Parish Church of St. Cybi
+Church / Chapel Name: Parish Church of St. Cybi

-Church Patron Saints: St. Cybi [aka Cuby]
+Church Patron Saint(s): St. Cybi [aka Cuby]

-Church Location: Llangybi, Usk NP15 1TX, UK
+Church Address: Llangybi, Usk NP15 1TX, UK

 Directions to Site: Located W of the A449 and the Usk river, 5 km S of Usk, 8 km N of Caerleon, 15-16 km NNE of Newport